 During The Weaning Process

-When you start to move the pee pee pads, make sure to thoroughly disinfect the floor where the pad has been.
+When you start to move the pee pee pad, make sure to thoroughly disinfect the floor where it used to be.
 This is very important since you don’t want to leave any scents behind to attract your dog.
 You will want to use a bio-enzymatic formula that will break down and permanently destroy urine and fecal odors.
 There are many brands available at your local pet store.

-During this transition time, you will have to keep a watchful eye on your pooch.
+During this transition time, you’ll have to keep a watchful eye on your pooch.
 He will most likely try to return to the place he was initially trained to go.

 If you notice your pooch sniffing, walking in circles, or giving cues that he needs to go, either place him on the pad at the new location or – if possible – take him out for a walk.
 When he goes, give lots of praise and a treat is always a good idea.
 Make a big deal about it!

-If you have crate trained your pup prior to the pad, you might want to get the crate out and use it during this transition period.
-If you can’t watch him, crate him until you can.
-If he is left to wander you are more likely to have accidents during this period.
-If you never used a crate before, you may want to consider one until the outdoor house training is complete.
-When choosing a crate always make sure the dog has enough room to stand up, turn around, and move comfortably.
+If you’ve never used a crate before, you may want to consider getting one until the outdoor house training is complete.
+When choosing a crate, always make sure the dog has enough room to stand up, turn around, and move comfortably.
 However, you don’t want the crate so large that your pooch can go the bathroom on one side and take a nap on the other.
 Dogs don’t like to sleep where they go to the bathroom, so crate size is important.

 If you have throw rugs or floor mats by your doors or around the house, you may want to remove them during the training period.
 During the weaning process, your pooch may see these rugs as replacement pads and go on them.
 I can tell you this from experience because I had a dog who did this.
 I removed the throw rug and she was fine.
 After she was acclimated to the outdoors only, I was able to return the rug to the back door.